The Test of Infant Motor Performance-from Research To Practice

 Please review your selected Online Course description and learning objectives carefully before you place your order.
 Course cancellations or refunds are not available once they have been accessed.
 If you have any questions, please email us at email@example.com or call 866-999-5524.

-ASHA CEUs: This course is available for 0.1 ASHA CEUs (Intermediate level, Professional area) Learners must complete the entire course in order to receive ASHA CEUs.
+ASHA CEUs: This course is offered for 0.1 ASHA CEUs (Intermediate level, Professional area) Learners must complete the entire course in order to receive ASHA CEUs.
 No partial credit awarded.

 OT CEUs: This course is offered for 0.1 CEUs.
 (Intermediate level.
 Category 1: Domain of OT, performance skills and patterns)